billforward/bf-ruby2/docs/MetadataApi.md

 # load the gem
 require 'bf_ruby2'

-api_instance = BillForward::MetadataApi.new
+api_instance = Bfwd::MetadataApi.new

-metadata = BillForward::DynamicMetadata.new # DynamicMetadata |
+metadata = Bfwd::DynamicMetadata.new # DynamicMetadata |

 opts = {
   organizations: ["organizations_example"] # Array<String> | A list of organization-IDs used to restrict the scope of API calls.